 - Ice-cold water, sparkling water, diluted fruit juice, electrolyte drinks

 - Raw vegetables like carrot and celery sticks

 - Frozen ice blocks or frozen fruit juice.

 Even if you can’t eat much, it's important you stay hydrated.
 Your baby will take the nutrients they need from you even if you don't manage to eat much solid food.
 Keep sipping on drinks throughout the day and taking in small amounts of food.

-If you’re being sick several times a day, and you can’t keep any decent amount of food or drink down, it’s time to see your GP or lead maternity carer.
+If you’re being sick several times a day, and you can’t keep any decent amount of food or drink down, it’s time to see your doctor or midwife for advice.